galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 # Additional components
 Some extra complexity that comes up GxIT development - not necessary for all GxITs

+## Galaxy history interaction
+We have demonstrated how to pass an input file to the Docker container.
+But what if the application needs to interact with the user's Galaxy history?
+For example, if the user creates a file within the application.
+That's where the environment variables created in the tool XML become useful.

 ## Self-destruct script
-To watch container HTTP traffic and kill the container process when the connection to Galaxy is lost.
+To watch container HTTP traffic and kill the container process when the connection to Galaxy is lost - this is good practice to prevent "zombie" containers that hang around after the user has stopped or deleted the tool run.

 ## Run script
-A nice interface for the application within the container that our tool XML can call easily.
+A clean interface for the container application that our tool XML can call easily.

 ## Templated config files
 Using the `<configfiles>` section in the tool XML, we can enable complex user configuration for the applcation by templating a run script or configuration file to be read by the application.